ThreatConnect-Inc/threatconnect-developer-docs/docs/python/advanced.rst

 Retrieving Indicators
 ^^^^^^^^^^^^^^^^^^^^^

-The example below displays how to create a ``RequestObject`` that will retrieve all Indicators from a specified Owner:
+The example below demonstrates how to create a ``RequestObject`` that will retrieve all Indicators from a specified Owner:

 .. code-block:: python